Fire and Cloud

 4 “And this is the judgment, that the light has come into the world, and men loved darkness rather than light” (Jn 3:19).
 Think of the “glance” of God that comes forth from the pillar of fire and cloud to throw Pharaoh’s army into disarray: “And in the morning watch the Lord in the pillar of fire and of cloud looked down upon the host of the Egyptians, and threw the hosts of Egypt into total confusion, clogging their chariot wheels so that they drove heavily; and the Egyptians said, ‘Let us flee from before Israel; for the Lord fights for them against the Egyptians’” (Ex 14:24-25).
 Encounter with the face of God magnifies the good in us (see the way Moses’ face shines after speaking with God: Ex 34:29-34), but burns away the evil.
 “For love is strong as death, jealousy cruel as the grave.
 Its flashes are flashes of fire, a most vehement flame” (Sg 8:6).
 This is how Paul understands man’s encounter with God’s purifying love: “Each man’s work will become manifest; for the day will disclose it, because it will be revealed with fire, and the fire will test what sort of work each one has done.
 If the work which any man has built on the foundation survives, he will receive a reward.
 If any man’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire” (1 Cor 10:13-15).[back to main text]

-5 It's marvelous to see how Moses, the mediator between God and his people, through his communion with God comes to take on God’s own likeness more and more, reflecting back to God his own properties of graciousness and mercy.
+5 It's marvelous to see how Moses, the mediator between God and his people, in communing with God comes to take on God’s own likeness more and more, reflecting back to God his own properties of graciousness and mercy.
 After their infidelity, God acts as though he wants nothing more to do with Israel, but Moses keeps leading him back, much as Abraham interceded for Sodom (Gn 18:16-33).
 He even offers himself in their stead: “But now, if you will forgive their sin—and if not, blot me, I beg you, out of your book which you have written” (Ex 32:32).
-It is a wondrous foreshadowing of Christ’s self-offering on the cross for fallen mankind.[back to main text]
+We see here a wondrous foreshadowing of Christ’s self-offering on the cross for fallen mankind.[back to main text]

 6 This is suggested by St. Paul, who speaks to the Corinthians about the events of Exodus always in reference to Christ: “I want you to know, brethren, that our fathers were all under the cloud, and all passed through the sea, and all were baptized into Moses in the cloud and in the sea, and all ate the same supernatural food [manna from heaven: Ex 16:4] and all drank the same supernatural drink [water from the rock: Ex 17:6].
 For they drank from the supernatural Rock which followed them, and the Rock was Christ” (1 Cor 10:1-4).
 The Rock was Christ.
 Paul finds the fulfillment of the Old Testament signs and miracles in Christ himself: everything points to and finds its center and ultimate meaning here, in God-made-man.
 This, as Paul says elsewhere, is “the mystery of God’s will,” his “plan for the fullness of time, to unite all things in [Christ], things in heaven and things on earth” (Eph 1:9-10).
 Christ is the omega point, the culmination, “for in him all things were created, in heaven and on earth, visible and invisible […] all things were created through him and for him.
 He is before all things, and in him all things hold together” (Col 1:16-17). [back to main text]